illusio666/employee_attrition_analysis/README.md

 <img src="jupyter_notebooks/hero.png" alt="Image of individuals shaking hands and another sat on a pile of books working on a laptop, with the words Employee Analysis Engagement Retention">

-The following analysis looks at a total of 1400 employee records for 'Fallon Pharmaceuticals' (made-up company), some of whom have left the organisation.
-The intent is to improve our understanding of those departing employees, understand if there might be any common factors causing their departure, and to be able to predict future potential departures.
+The following analysis looks at a total of 1470 employee records for 'Fallon Pharmaceuticals' (made-up company), including both current and former employees.
+The intent is to improve our understanding of those departing employees, understand if there might be any common factors causing their departure, and to be able to predict future attrition risk.
 This will allow the organisation to do two things:

-- to address any underlying factors that have a significant relationship to employee departure, and
+- to address any underlying factors that have a significant relationship to employee departure (retention strategy), and
 - identify those employees at highest risk of departure and focus on their retention as a priority.

+Attrition is both a cost and risk to the business, with the cost to rectruit and train replacement employees being higher than merely continuing to train existing employees; the risk is the loss of expertise can hamper product development if we are unable to replace with equally skilled staff.

 ## Project Objective 📊

 The business has asked that the Data Analysis team review the data and identify actions that management may consider to improve staff retention.
-These recommendations should be clear and supported with easily-understood charts and visualisations for those team members who are not data analysts.
+These recommendations should be clear and supported with intuitive visuals and plain-language insights for those team members who are not data analysts.

 ## Executive Summary

-Key findings: of the 4 hypotheses, two are proven and two are rejected (see below).
-Of one of the rejected hypotheses, one has been proven to actually be the opposite (job 'stagnation' does not lead to attrition, short tenure employees are more likely to leave).
+Key findings: of the 4 hypotheses that the team was asked to assess, two are proven and two are rejected (see below).
+Interestingly, one rejected hypothesis revealed the opposite trend: attrition is more prevalent in early tenure rather than due to role stagnation.

-When applying machine learning to our data, we find that we can predict attrition with a 90% accuracy, to enable future prediction of employee attrition.
+When applying machine learning to our data, we find that we can predict attrition with a 90% accuracy, to enable future identification of at-risk employee attrition.

-When we look at leaving employees, there are three key areas that stand out:
+When we look at leaving employees, there are three key areas that stand out, for development of retention strategies:

-1) good pay rise but disengaged
+1) received significant pay increases but show signs of disengagement
 2) young and mobile

 - Additionally long commutes (independent of the two groups above).